 Le Creuset Made in Portugal

 Much like their stoneware, the manufacturing of these cookware is outsourced.
 This stainless steel line of Le Creuset product is made in Portugal.
-This does not necessarily mean bad.
-My review on their Au Gratin Dish actually found that the stoneware actually has a superior fit and Finish.
+This does not necessarily mean its bad.
+My review on their Au Gratin Dish actually found that the stoneware actually has a superior fit and Finish then the cast iron model.
 And those products are made in Thailand, not France.

 For more information about the stainless steel line of cookware from Le Creuset, check out the video below.